Workshops and experimentation spaces

 Ceramic workshop

-• Managers and associate teachers: Jessie Derogy, Flavie Cournil, Jessica Lajard, Anne Xiradakis and Emmanuel-Martin Bourdanove
+• Managers and associate teachers: Jessie Derogy, Flavie Cournil, Jessica Lajard, Anne Xiradakis, Emmanuel-Martin Bourdanove

 • Educational support technicians: Mylène Brach-Jeulain, Gilles Bonnétat, Jean Savard.